Two Days in Bagan, Myanmar

 Temples and Pagoda Tour by Scooter

-After our practicalities were done we were back on the scooter again with an aim to visit 14 “not to be missed” pagodas.
+After our practicalities were done, we were back on the scooter again, this time with the aim of visiting 14 “not to be missed” pagodas.
 It was going to be an adventurous afternoon.

-Di was on the back of the scooter with a real map and Google Maps yelling left, right, no the other right.
+Di was on the back of the scooter with an actual map and Google Maps yelling left, right, no, the other right.
 It was a ton of fun.

 Below is a map of some of the highlights in Bagan.